sudo-gao/cyberpatriot_windows/README.md

 - Ensure Windows Defender is enabled
 - Update virus definitions
 - Run a full system scan
-- ⚠️ Full scan can take 30+ minutes

 #### Remove Other Antivirus (If Present)
-- Windows Defender is sufficient
+- Windows Defender is good
 - Multiple antivirus programs can conflict
-- Remove Norton, McAfee, AVG, etc. unless specifically required by README
+- Remove Norton, McAfee, AVG, they are evil and vampires and they steal and evil
 ---

-## 🎯 Medium Priority Items (Good Points)

 ### 7 Service Management